Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-shutting-down-slate-a-cost-breakdown.md

 That's $600 a year.
 For context, that's:

 - 60 hours of minimum wage work in California (that's a lot of hours)
-- Two months of gas money (I drive a lot)
+- Two months of gas money (I drive a lot, especially to Scout stuff and mountain bike practices)
 - Most of what I'd saved from working at summer camp (my actual savings)

+I'm already juggling Scouts (as SPL, I have responsibilities), mountain bike team, AP Physics, and French class.
+Adding a $50/month expense for something that might not even work?
+Not happening.

 The calculation was simple but depressing: if I wanted to run Slate, I needed either users paying for it (which defeats the whole free platform idea) or I needed to make money some other way to subsidize it.
 Maybe ads?
 But then it's not free anymore.